Large Kneeling Statue of Hatshepsut

 myminifactory

-This colossal kneeling statue shows the queen wearing the traditional nemes headdress and false beard, offering two jaws of milk or water.
-Her name, Maat-ka-re is inscribed in the cartouche above the buckle of her belt.
-This kneeling position, while presenting jars of offerings, is commonly seen in representations of New Kingdom kings and queens.
-The oldest such statue of this type is of Pepi I, sculpted in green slate, now on display at The Brooklyn Museum.
-Other kneeling statues show royalty presenting an offering altar or a Naos of a god's statue.
-Emphasizing physical statue, the statue boasts large shoulders and powerful muscles, which in turn minimizes the feminity of Queen Hatshepsut.
-The curves in the body and feet help to imbue to statue with naturalism.
-The statue is made from Red granite, was excavated from Deir el-Bahri, and dates from the 18th Dynasty.
-The work can be found on the Ground Floor (Gallery 7) of the Egyptian Museum in Cairo.
-NB.
-The thumbnail of this image depicts a very similar work from The Metropolitan Museum of Art and not the version in Cairo.
-Photography and photogrammetry by Tim Kendall, Bryan Whitney, Geoff Kornfeld, and Zhejiang University
+This colossal kneeling statue showcases Queen Hatshepsut wearing her traditional nemes headdress and false beard, offering two jugs of milk or water.
+Her name, Maat-ka-re, is inscribed in the cartouche above the buckle of her belt.
+Typically, this kneeling position is depicted in representations of New Kingdom kings and queens while presenting jars of offerings.
+The oldest such statue of this type is that of Pepi I, crafted from green slate, now on display at The Brooklyn Museum.
+Other kneeling statues depict royalty presenting an offering altar or a Naos of a god's statue.
+This imposing statue emphasizes physical presence with large shoulders and powerful muscles, which reduces the femininity of Queen Hatshepsut.
+The curves in her body and feet contribute to the naturalism of the statue.
+The statue is made from Red granite, excavated from Deir el-Bahri, and dates back to the 18th Dynasty.
+This work can be found on the Ground Floor (Gallery 7) of the Egyptian Museum in Cairo.
+Note that the thumbnail image depicts a similar piece from The Metropolitan Museum of Art, not the version in Cairo.
+Photography and photogrammetry were done by Tim Kendall, Bryan Whitney, Geoff Kornfeld, and Zhejiang University.

 Download Model from myminifactory